1

 Notes on this Mitzvah's Fundamentals

-• Rambam (Sefer HaMitzvot, Pos.
-1) identifies this as the first principle: to affirm Hashem’s existence.
-Sefer HaChinuch (25) says this underpins all mitzvot, since without it the Torah has no foundation.
+• Rambam (Sefer HaMitzvos, Pos.
+1) identifies this mitzvah as the first foundational principle: to affirm Hashem’s existence.
+Sefer HaChinuch explains that this awareness underpins all mitzvos, since without a recognized Commander the entire Torah would lack binding force.
+Knowing that Hashem truly exists, created the world, and continues to govern it is the core belief from which every other obligation flows.

 This Mitzvah's Fundamental Badges